y114git/G3M/README.md

   Find your favorite community creations — from simple sprite changes to full translations and large compilations.
 Beautiful covers, authors, descriptions — choose with your heart.

-* Support for demo and full versions of the game
+* Support for DELTARUNE, DELTARUNEdemo and UNDERTALE

-  Separate selections and modes for the full game and even the DEMO — choose what you need right now.
+  Separate selections and modes for the full game, demo and even the UNDERTALE — choose what you need right now.

 * One-click installation and removal

   No complicated files, replacements, or paths.
 Just click — and it's done.
-Time to play.

 * One-button updates